mkinney/gardening/plantings/README.md

 <br>One netcup did not sprout and another netcup had two starts, so I transplanted one start from the top left to the the bottom right netcup.
 <br>[03/22/19](files/IMG_4656.jpg)
 <br>[03/23/19](files/IMG_4667.jpg) [good roots](files/IMG_4670.jpg)
+<br>[03/24/19](files/IMG_4683.jpg) - Added temp and humidity inside grow area

-* TBD - I have ordered some Legend Tomato seeds from RDR.
+* TBD - I now have some [Reimer Legend Tomato](files/reimer_legend_tomato.jpg) seeds.
 I now have a larger 6' shelf and I want to see if I do not have to do pollination.